tinyvision/DAMO-YOLO/README.md

     * Update the optimizer builder, edits the optimizer config, you are able to use any optimizer supported by Pytorch.
     * Update the data loading pipeline, leads to significant improvement of DAMO-YOLO series models. e.g. The mAP of DAMO-YOLO-S increased from 46.8 to 47.7, DAMO-YOLO-T increased from 43.0 to 43.6.
 - **[2023/02/15: Baseline for The 3rd Anti-UAV Challenge.]**
     * Welcome to join [the 3rd Anti-UAV Challenge](https://anti-uav.github.io/Evaluate/) on CVPR2023.
-The Challenge provides baseline models trained by DAMO-YOLO, which can be found on [DamoYolo_Anti-UAV-23_S](https://modelscope.cn/models/damo/cv_tinynas_uav-detection_damoyolo/summary) and [DamoYolo_Anti-UAV-23_L](https://modelscope.cn/models/damo/cv_tinynas_uav-detection_damoyolo-l/summary).
+The Challenge provides baseline models trained by DAMO-YOLO, which can be found on [DamoYolo_Anti-UAV-23_S](https://modelscope.cn/models/damo/cv_tinynas_uav-detection_damoyolo/summary).
 - **[2023/01/07: We release DAMO-YOLO v0.2.1!]**
     * Add [TensorRT Int8 Quantization Tutorial](./tools/partial_quantization/README.md), achieves 19% speed up with only 0.3% accuracy loss.
     * Add [general demo tools](#quick-start), support TensorRT/Onnx/Torch based vidoe/image/camera inference.